shipwright-io/website/content/en/docs/api/build.md

   dockerfile: Dockerfile
 ```

-Another example, when the user chooses to use a `builder` image ( This is required for `source-to-image` buildStrategy, because for different code languages, they have different builders. ):
+Or, in the following example, the `Build` resource sets the value of `spec.builder.image` to an image that can build the source code.
+This part of the source-to-image (S2I) build strategy, which uses different builders for different code languages.

 ```yaml
 apiVersion: shipwright.io/v1alpha1